pverscha/phd_thesis/chapter2.md

 # Unipept Desktop

+The introductory text for this chapter comes here...

+\newpage

-## Unipept Desktop: A faster, more powerful metaproteomics analysis tool
+## Unipept Desktop: a faster, more powerful metaproteomics analysis tool
-\markright{Next-gen metaproteomics analyses}
+\markright{\textsf{High-throughput metaproteomics analysis}}

 **Abstract**
 Metaproteomics has become an important research tool to study microbial systems, which has resulted in increased metaproteomics data generation.